Will Your Resume Pass Through An Applicant Tracking System (ATS)?

 Once you do submit your job application to a company, their Applicant Tracking System will store your details forever, which means you could be automatically put forward for new positions which arise within that organisation.

-Also, a lot of the major job boards, like Monster.com and Indeed.com have seamless integrations with the most popular ATS platforms.
+Also, a lot of the major job boards like Indeed.com have seamless integrations with the most popular ATS platforms.

 In fact, as more and more employers and recruitment agencies begin to rely on ATS platforms, it’s more likely that your details will be ‘sucked’ into their systems without you knowing.